 Leo Freire is a Brazilian born, New York City based drummer, music director, producer, and educator.
-His touring experience has included shows throughout North and South America, Europe, Asia, and Africa.
+His touring experience has included shows in some of the most prestigious festivals and venues throughout North and South America, Europe, Asia, and Africa.
 These experiences have resulted in a growing expertise in creating Ableton Live controlled rigs for both performance backing tracks and for integrating pads, triggers, and other electronic instruments into live show setups.
-He has worked and performed with artists live and/or in-studio including:
+He has worked and collaborated with artists live and/or in-studio including:

 Wheatus (multi-platinum with "Teenage Dirtbag")